Biomedical Sciences Admission

 - Observation: The candidate must be able to accurately make observations at a distance and close at hand, including those on a computer screen or electronic device.
 Observation necessitates the functional use of vision and sense of touch and is enhanced by the functional use of all of the other senses.

 - Communication: The candidate must be able to communicate in English, proficiently and sensitively, in verbal and written form, and be able to perceive nonverbal communication.

 - Motor: Candidates must be able to coordinate both gross and fine motor movements, maintain equilibrium and have functional use of the senses of touch and vision.
 The candidate must possess sufficient postural control, neuromuscular control and eye-to-hand coordination to perform profession-specific skills and tasks.

 - Intellectual, Conceptual, Integrative and Quantitative Abilities: The candidate must be able to problem solve, measure, calculate, reason, analyze, record and synthesize large amounts of information in a timely manner.
 The candidate must be able to comprehend three-dimensional relationships and understand spatial relationships.

-- Behavioral and Social Attributes: The candidate must possess the emotional health required for full utilization of his/her intellectual abilities, the exercise of good judgment and the consistent, prompt completion of all responsibilities and the development of mature, sensitive and effective relationships.
-Candidates must be able to tolerate physically, mentally and emotionally taxing workloads and to function effectively under stress.
+- Behavioral and Social Attributes: The candidate must possess the emotional health required for full utilization of his/her intellectual abilities, the exercise of good judgment, the consistent, prompt completion of all responsibilities, and the development of mature, sensitive and effective relationships.
+Candidate must be able to tolerate physically, mentally and emotionally taxing workloads and to function effectively under stress.
 The candidate must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties.
 Compassion, integrity, concern for others, effective interpersonal skills, willingness and ability to function as an effective team player, interest and motivation to learn are all personal qualities required during the educational process.